magma-design-system/magma/projects/stencil/template/readme.md

 dce{{capitalizedComponentName}}()
 ```

-If you need to support older browsers (i.e. IE or early version of Edge), you can wrap the `defineCustomElements` in another utility awailable in the same package
+If you need to support older browsers (i.e. IE or early version of Edge), you can wrap the `defineCustomElements` in another utility awailable in the same package:

 ```typescript
 import { applyPolyfills as ap{{capitalizedComponentName}}, defineCustomElements as dce{{capitalizedComponentName}} } from '@maggioli-design-system/{{componentName}}/loader'